GSA/digitalgov.gov/content/news/2022/11/2022-11-25-making-impact-at-scale-software-engineering-in-the-federal-government.md

 In terms of the application process, the U.S. Digital Corps has one of the most respectful, transparent, and well-thought-out processes I have ever been through as an applicant.
 Though applying for a government job can be a longer process than applying to a private sector company, I stuck with it because I could tell that the folks building the program truly believed in its values and vision.

-{{< note "activity" >}}
+{{< note >}}
 **Join Us**

 Having a career as a technologist in government is a rewarding experience!
-If you’re interested in joining us, check out the [U.S. Digital Corps](https://digitalcorps.gsa.gov/) for early-career opportunities (applications are open until November 30, 2022).
+If you’re interested in joining us, check out the [U.S. Digital Corps](https://digitalcorps.gsa.gov/) for early-career opportunities (applications are open until **November 30, 2022**).
 For more mid- and senior-level technologists, [Join GSA’s Technology Transformation Services](https://join.tts.gsa.gov/).
 {{< /note >}}